Get stitching! These UK charities looking for volunteer knitters

 Here's how you can put your skills to use and help with knitting for charity...

-Knitting for charity: get involved
+Knitting for charity: how to get involved

 From tiny hats for juice bottles and individual squares to entire blankets, there are different types of projects for everyone that will suit your experience and the time you have available.
 We've done the easy part by listing some of our favourite charities who need support from crafters.
 The difficult bit is choosing who to support first...